KritinMathur/KritinMathur/README.md

 # Hi there 👋, I'm Kritin Mathur
 ### 🛠️ Robotics Enthusiast | 🔬 AI/ML Developer | 🚀 Innovator in Autonomous Systems

 I am a robotics engineer with a strong focus on developing advanced autonomous systems.
 Currently pursuing my Master's in Robotics at the University of Pennsylvania, I have gained extensive experience in areas such as SLAM (Simultaneous Localization and Mapping), reinforcement learning, computer vision, and AI for robotics.
+You can view my resume [here](https://github.com/user-attachments/files/17820515/Resume_Penn_S3_v3.pdf).

 In recent years, I have specialized in developing: